rsantosdev/ScaffR/README.md

 ScaffR (Alpha)
 ======

-ScaffR is a code automation and scaffolding framework, built in powershell, that gives you more flexibility to deliver richer NuGet packages.
+ScaffR is a code automation and scaffolding framework, written in powershell, that gives you more flexibility to deliver richer NuGet packages.

 Philosophy
 -----